-I am a second-year PhD student based in the Centre for the History of Medicine (CHM).
+I am a third-year PhD student based in the Centre for the History of Medicine (CHM).
 My project is supervised by Professor Hilary Marland, and kindly funded by a Departmental Scholarship.
 I am broadly interested in the history of psychiatry, the history of food and diet, and how gender intersects with these fields.

 In recent years there has been a marked rise in a new form of disordered eating.
 Orthorexia nervosa is a term initially coined in 1996, referring to symptoms of patients who were obsessed with healthy eating and food purity, rather than body size and weight as seen in cases of anorexia and bulimia nervosa.
-Recent popular interest in ‘clean eating’ along with the rise of health gurus supported through expanding social media networks, often with questionable nutritional qualifications such as Ella Mills (Deliciously Ella) and Madeleine Shaw, has been cited as the cause of an outbreak of orthorexia nervosa.
+Recent popular interest in ‘clean eating’ along with the rise of health gurus supported through expanding social media networks, often with questionable nutritional qualifications, such as Ella Mills (Deliciously Ella) and Madeleine Shaw, has been cited as the cause of an outbreak of orthorexia nervosa.
 Current medical discourse on the illness presents it as a modern development in the wider history of eating disorders.
-Through my PhD research, I aim to cast a new light on orthorexia nervosa and clean eating, understanding it not as something entirely new dependent on the age of social media, but rather as part of a long history of obsession with dieting and healthy eating.
+Through my PhD research, I aim to cast a new light on orthorexia nervosa and clean eating, understanding it not as something entirely new dependent on the age of social media, but rather as part of a longer history of obsession with dieting and healthy eating.

 My work builds on historical studies of dieting and eating disorders in order to explore the relationship between the individual, the body, wider culture and society, and food – and importantly, how these relationships become disordered.
 Using a variety of primary sources including cookbooks, diet books, and social media, I aim to answer the fundamental question: can clean eating and orthorexia nervosa be understood as part of a wider history of dieting and disordered eating, furthered by contemporary obsessions with social media and influencers, as current medical literature would suggest?
 Or rather, is it part of a longer cultural obsession with our own health and diet?
 In order to answer these questions, I look primarily at why clean eating became popular; how clean eating became popular; and how clean eating became disordered.